drocheam/optrace/docs/source/development/documentation.rst

 The documentation is created with `Sphinx <https://www.sphinx-doc.org/en/master/>`_, which uses `reStructuredText <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_ as markup language.
-The html builder of Sphinx compiles a webpage including the self-written documentation, automatically generated code information, as well as indices for searching.
+The html builder of Sphinx compiles a webpage including the written documentation, automatically generated code information, as well as indices for searching.

 The following extensions are used: